hollanderski/ESP32-EEG/README.md

 * TGAM -> native NodeJS (loopMIDI + easymidi) -> Ableton Live

 Update : instead of collecting EEG data from NodeJS embedded in Max4Live, which was not easy for routing the EEG data coming from 1 Max4Live instance accross Ableton tracks, I created one virtual MIDI instrument per EEG data feature and route the MIDI (note + CC) messages directly from NodeJS to Ableton.
 On Windows creating a Virtual MIDI device can be done with [LoopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html).
 I use the node module [EasyMIDI](https://github.com/dinchak/node-easymidi) to send MIDI notes on different virtual MIDI instruments and automate CC in Kontakt.
+This method is supposed to help reducing CPU loads in Ableton.
 For Mac users, it is way easier with the native IAD Driver.

 * NodeJS -> ESP32 -> LED strips -> optic fibers